Program Description

 - Budget with justification,

-The Dean will designate reviewers for this program.
-For tenure-track faculty, preference will be given to those who have not had extramural funding in the last five years.
+Application Review: The Dean will designate reviewers for this program.
 The review committee for student applicants shall consult with program faculty.